developer-srj/developer-srj/README.md

 - **VS Code**: My trusty sidekick for coding marathons 🏃‍♂️💻, with extensions for everything and anything!
 - **Kali & Parrot OS**: My go-to for channeling the inner hacker 🕶️💻, cracking codes, and finding vulnerabilities 🛡️.
 - **MS Office (Excel)**: Where I turn data into charts 📊 and unleash the power of formulas like a spreadsheet sorcerer 🔮.
+- **REST APIs:** Connecting apps and services like a digital bartender 🍹, serving up data requests like they're happy hour specials 🕒.
+- **VS Code Extensions:** From themes to debuggers, extensions are like power-ups 🎮 for my coding adventures, making VS Code even more unstoppable 🦸‍♂️!